-Methods
+3 Methods

-Regional permafrost model development
+3.1 Regional permafrost model development

-The Regional Model of permafrost probability (Bonnaventure et al., 2012) is an empirical-statistical model, which relates field data collected in both winter and summer to variables calculated from a Digital Elevation Model (DEM; resolution $30 \times 30 \text{ m}$ ) in a Geographic Information System (GIS).
-The relationship between permafrost distribution and elevation in this area is complex and valley bottoms are at relatively high elevations (typically 600 - 700 m asl) where permafrost may be present.
-Here we provide a summary of the main points of the model as its full derivation has been described previously (Bonnaventure et al., 2012).
+The regional model (RM) of permafrost probability (Bonnaventure et al., 2012b) is an empirical-statistical model, which relates field data collected in both winter and summer to variables calculated from a digital elevation model (DEM; resolution $30 \text{ m} \times 30 \text{ m}$) in a geographic information system (GIS).
+The relationship between permafrost distribution and elevation in this area is complex and valley bottoms are at relatively high elevations (typically 600-700 m a.s.l.) where permafrost may be present.
+Here we provide a summary of the main points of the model as its full derivation has been described previously (Bonnaventure et al., 2012b).

-The model's main field inputs are more than 2000 Basal Temperature of Snow (BTS) and ground-truthing data points collected in seven intensive study sites within the region (Figure 1) from 2001 to 2009.
-BTS measurements provide point indications of permafrost likelihood that can be related statistically to factors such as elevation, equivalent elevation (e.g. Lewkowicz and Bonnaventure, 2011), slope, and Potential Incoming Solar Radiation (PISR).
+The model's main field inputs are more than 2000 basal temperature of snow (BTS) and ground-truthing data points collected in seven intensive study sites within the region (Fig. 1) from 2001 to 2009.
+BTS measurements provide point indications of permafrost likelihood that can be related statistically to factors such as elevation, equivalent elevation (e.g. Lewkowicz and Bonnaventure, 2011), slope, and potential incoming solar radiation (PISR).
 BTS measurements were calibrated using checks of the physical presence or absence of frozen ground in the late summer, allowing permafrost probability to be calculated across a spatial surface using logistic regression (e.g. Lewkowicz and Ednie, 2004).
 The calculated probabilities are for typical snow cover conditions and there can be considerable sub-grid cell variability where sites are locally blown clear of snow (higher probability of permafrost) or accumulate early and deep snow covers (lower probability of permafrost) (Lewkowicz and Ednie, 2004).
-Individual permafrost probability models were created for the intensive study sites, which ranged in size from 200 - 1500 km2 (Figure 1).
-Interpolation across the region was undertaken using a blended distance decay function (Bonnaventure et al., 2012).
+Individual permafrost probability models were created for the intensive study sites, which ranged in size from 200-1500 km2 (Fig. 1).
+Interpolation across the region was undertaken using a blended distance decay function (Bonnaventure et al., 2012b).

-A novel aspect of the Regional Model is its use of equivalent elevation (Lewkowicz and Bonnaventure, 2011), not actual elevation, as the primary DEM-derived predictive variable to represent trends in MAAT.
+A novel aspect of the regional model is its use of equivalent elevation (Lewkowicz and Bonnaventure, 2011), not actual elevation, as the primary DEM-derived predictive variable to represent trends in MAAT.
 In the calculation of equivalent elevation, the numerical elevations of grid cells below treeline are changed to take into account weakened or reversed SLRs in the forest compared to the strongly negative SLRs above treeline.
-Equivalent elevation is calculated from:
+Equivalent elevation is calculated from where Z'x is equivalent elevation (m a.s.l.), Z_t is the elevation of treeline (m a.s.l.), Z_x is actual grid cell elevation (m a.s.l.), L_1 is the measured or predicted SLR below treeline (K km-1) and L_2 is the SLR above treeline.
+Depending on the value of L_1 , grid cells that are well below treeline may be increased significantly in elevation, areas close to treeline are changed very little and areas above treeline remain unchanged.

-$$Z{x}^{'} = Z{t} - (Z{t} - Z{x}) \times \frac{L{1}}{L{2}}$$ (1)
+$$Z'{x} = Z{t} - (Z{t} - Z{x}) \times \frac{L{1}}{L{2}},$$ (1)